Copyright and image theft

 All my images are copyrighted to me, Andrew Bartlett.
 I retain all copyright to my pictures.

 My work is licensed to news agencies to use.
 The news website that has published my work has paid for the license to use my pictures.
 That license doesn't extend to the general public or others who save them and want to reproduce, and upload them to socials or other websites.
 Even if there is a 'credit'.
-Credits do not protect those from a copyright claim should it arise.
+Credits don't substitute payment, and don't protect those from a copyright claim should it arise.

 I've been scanning videos of Oakwood Theme Park, specifically Hydro/Drenched, and it's unbelievable the copyright infringements I've found going back the last 2 years, some in the US.
 One recently by a UK theme park channel with 400K followers.